arujthecurator/arujthecurator/README.md

 ## Hi there 👋

 My name is Aruj Nayak.
-I am an experienced software engineer with a specialization in building robust and scalable systems, high-scale workflows, and seamless architectures.
+I am an experienced Software Engineer with a specialization in building robust and scalable systems, high-scale workflows, and seamless architectures.
 Additionally, I am an adept ML practitioner focusing on NLP and ML pipelines.
-Leveraging my expertise, I aim to contribute to innovative projects and drive advancements in machine learning technologies.
+Leveraging my expertise, I aim to contribute to innovative projects and drive advancements in the latest technologies.

 ## Skills
 - **Languages**: C++, Python, Java, JavaScript, C, R, TypeScript, MATLAB, PHP, Scala